jecolon/ziglyph/README.md

 ```

 ## Code Point Decomposition
-In addition to the basic functions to detect and convert code points, the `DecomposeMap` struct provides
+In addition to the basic functions to detect and convert code point case, the `DecomposeMap` struct provides
 code point and `[]const u8` decomposition methods.

 ```zig